xbeat/Machine-Learning/README.md

 Introduction to Confusion Matrix

 A confusion matrix is a fundamental tool in machine learning for evaluating classification models.
 It provides a tabular summary of the model's predictions compared to the actual outcomes, allowing us to assess various performance metrics and identify areas for improvement.

+## Computational Intelligence for Early Infertility Detection

+Dataset Preprocessing for Fetal Ultrasound

+The initial phase involves loading and preprocessing ultrasound images using OpenCV and NumPy.
+The process includes resizing images to a standard dimension, normalizing pixel values, and implementing basic data augmentation techniques for enhanced model training.

 ## Open-Source Tools for Scaling Testing and Deploying LLMs